IbrahimAlrayes/NM-Hub/README.md

-# Project Name
+# The Hub

-This project is a web application designed with a FastAPI backend, a React frontend, and includes Jupyter notebooks for data analysis and model training.
+This project is a PaaS application designed with a FastAPI backend.
 The project structure promotes maintainability, scalability, and clarity.

 ## Project Structure